-Services that are covered for you What you must pay when you get these services Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Services that are covered for you Mat you must pay when you get these services Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-What you must pay when you get these services In Network: Copayment, or deductible for the MDPP benefit.
+What you must pay when you get these services In Network: There is no coinsurance, copayment, or deductible for the MDPP benefit.